Peaks2000/HomeAssistantForLegacyiOS/README.md

 and Apple Watch.
 A free Personal Team can be used for development installation, but its provisioning expires and does not provide App Store distribution.

-## Unjailbroken device IPAs
+## Unjailbroken device IPAs suck do not attempt

-The release also includes separate unsigned/resignable IPA files for 32-bit armv7 and 64-bit arm64 devices.
-Install the matching IPA with a sideloading tool that signs it using your Apple account.
-A free Apple Personal Team profile expires after seven days, so the app must then be signed and installed again.
-These IPAs do not bypass Apple's code-signing or provisioning requirements.

 ## Configure